Despite a lower demand for their services, confidence and average earnings are both on the rise amongst UK freelancers.

 In addition to less available work, almost half of the surveyed expected a rise in business costs (largely due to travel), while labour market statistics reported a fall in self-employed workers by 131,000 in the months leading up to May 2015.

 The latest results indicate a competitive, but lucrative market place for the UK freelancer.
 Looking to go it alone?
-Check out our top five freelancing tips – you’ll need to be prepared!
+Check out our top freelancing tips – you’ll need to be prepared!